Shekswess/synthgenai/README.md

-# SynthGenAI - Package for Generating  Raw, Instruction, and Preference Synthetic Datasets.
+# SynthGenAI - Package for Generating Synthetic Datasets.

 ![header_logo_image](./assets/logo_header.png)

-SynthGenAI is a package for generating Synthetic Raw, Instruction, and Preference Datasets.
+SynthGenAI is a package for generating Synthetic Datasets.
 The idea is to have a tool which is simple to use and can generate datasets on different topics by utilizing LLMs from different API providers.
 The package is designed to be modular and can be easily extended to include some different API providers for LLMs and new features.

 > [!IMPORTANT]
 > The package is still in the early stages of development and some features may not be fully implemented or tested.
 If you find any issues or have any suggestions, feel free to open an issue or create a pull request.